umcchavali/wildlife_report_2016/README.md

 IUCN 2016.
 The IUCN Red List of Threatened Species.
 Version 2016-2. http://www.iucnredlist.org.
 1 November 2016.

 Inspired from https://github.com/fabi-cast/Tableau-red-list-species?tab=readme-ov-file & https://public.tableau.com/app/profile/luke.donovan/viz/TheWildlifeReport2020/WildlifeReport2020 - thank you!

+## Future Direction
+The aim of this project is to contimue to research and contribute towards wildlife conservation while also giving the numbers.
+My vision is to make this visual over the years from the 1900's to the present.
+It will give us insights into how the world is changing and what measures must be taken to preserve the magical creatures of the wild.
+The availability of data in this domain is a little generic or can be very hard to find publicaly.
+IUCN does a great job of providing data which can sometimes be overwhelming becuase of its vast size.
+To analyze the data further it would be a nice idea to create a separate excel sheet or a database with necessary fields to make this this process easier.

 ## References
 ### Information about specific extinct species: